 Research Unit FOR 2688: Instabilities, Bifurcation and Migration in Pulsatile Flows

 Dynamics and Instabilities of particle-laden pulsatile flows in complex pipe geometries

 The research group FOR 2688, funded by the German Research Foundation (DFG), aims at gaining a fundamental understanding of pulsatile flows.

-In engineering (e.g fluid transport by pumping) and in biological systems (e.g blood flow) pulsatile flows are common, but little is known about how the oscillating part of the volume flux influences the flow dynamics.
+In engineering (for example fluid transport by pumping) and in biological systems (for example blood flow) pulsatile flows are common, but little is known about how the oscillating part of the volume flux influences the flow dynamics.